JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-But it also makes sense to define the division of one amount of money by another amount of money.
-In this case, a result is a real number representing the ratio of the given amounts of money.
+But it also makes sense to define the division of one amount of money by another amount of money in different currencies.
+In this case, a result is a real number representing their ratio.

 ```jldoctest currency; output=false
 Base.:/(x::Currency, y::Currency) = /(promote(x, y)...)